wlycdgrfromflatiron/wly_big_budget/README.md

 You'll need Bundler, Ruby's de-facto official package manager, to install the project's dependencies.
 Check the [Bundler website](https://bundler.io/) for installation instructions and usage details.

 For exploring and  editing the code, I recommend [Visual Studio Code](https://code.visualstudio.com/).
-It is a one-stop solution that has good support for all interpreted and compiled languages you might want to use, from web dev stalwarts like Javascript, Python, and Ruby, to ones like C++, Java, Haskell, and Go.
+It is a one-stop solution that has good support for most all interpreted and compiled languages you might want to use, from web dev stalwarts like Javascript, Python, and Ruby, to ones like C++, Java, Haskell, and Go.

 ## Deployment
 For free and easy deployment, I suggest Heroku.
 The app is already configured to use Heroku's preferred PostgreSQL on production.
 Visit the [Heroku Devcenter](https://devcenter.heroku.com/) to get started.